 Chapter 3: Regional Determinants of Entrepreneurial Activities – Theories and Empirical Evidence

-Rolf Sternberg CONCEPTUALIZATION OF ENTREPRENEURSHIP FROM A REGIONAL PERSPECTIVE This chapter offers theoretical arguments and empirical evidence to support the hypothesis that entrepreneurial activities are to a large extent a ‘regional event’ (Feldman, 2001).
+3 Regional determinants of entrepreneurial activities – theories and empirical evidence Rolf Sternberg CONCEPTUALIZATION OF ENTREPRENEURSHIP FROM A REGIONAL PERSPECTIVE This chapter offers theoretical arguments and empirical evidence to support the hypothesis that entrepreneurial activities are to a large extent a ‘regional event’ (Feldman, 2001).
 It is argued that regional, that is, subnational, determinants are relevant for both an individual’s decision to start a new business and a start-up’s success.
 As Figure 3.1 illustrates, entrepreneurial activities are influenced by regional (and non-regional) determinants and have regional (and non-regional) effects.
 For example, entrepreneurs need the primarily regional, informal network of friends, former colleagues and bosses, relatives, and first Institutions Infrastructure Established SMEs Regional start-up activities Regional attributes Capital Labor ‘Soft’ locational factors Large firms Policies Macroeconomic trend Education Industry Capital Infrastructure Knowledge transfer Cultural norms and values Labor market effects Knowledge transfer Renewal of firm stock Endogenous regional development Personal perception of regional environment by potential founders Has an impact on start-up decision and start-up success Source: Sternberg (2009, 245).
 Figure 3.1 Causes and effects of regional entrepreneurship 33 M2713 - FRITSCH 9781848442641 PRINT.indd 33 26/08/2011 15:54 34 Handbook of research on entrepreneurship and regional development customers to be able to realize their start-up idea at all, particularly at the first attempt.
 Not only the causes, but also the economic effects of entrepreneurial activities can primarily be felt locally and regionally, at least in a start-up’s early days (see Figure 3.1).
-Only when several start-ups actually develop into forcefully growing new firms, can employment and other effects then be felt on...
+Only when several start-ups actually develop into forcefully growing new...

 You are not authenticated to view the full text of this chapter or article.